 • Establishing the value of your claim.
 Another potential difficulty with pedestrian accident cases is the undervalued claim.
 In some situations, the insurance adjuster accepts that blaming you for the accident is unlikely to be successful, so they try another tactic: Making you an offer.
 The problem is, it’s not likely to be a good offer.
 In many situations, the insurance company’s initial overture is for an amount much smaller than what your claim is really worth.
 We’ll talk through your injuries and other damages and help you arrive at a fair estimation of your case’s value, then we’ll work to obtain that amount from the insurance carrier.

 • Reviewing existing offers.
-If you’ve already received an offer from the insurance carrier, the best next step is to review it with an attorney before you accept to ensure all your damages are covered.
+If you’ve already received an offer from the insurance carrier, the next important step is to review it with an attorney before accepting to ensure all your damages are properly addressed.

 • Negotiating with the insurance carrier.
 Insurance companies frequently make several offers before agreeing to a fair settlement.
 We will review each offer with you, identify deficiencies, and answer your questions.
 If the proposed amount doesn’t meet your needs, we’ll negotiate with the insurance company for a better deal.
 In most cases, we eventually reach an equitable resolution for the client.